HKV-products-services/hkvsobekpy/README.md

 - pyproj
 - Fiona
 - geopandas
+- fire

-Go to https://www.lfd.uci.edu/~gohlke/pythonlibs to download these packages on Windows (and use `pip install path/to/package.whl` to install the package).
+Use `pip install <package>` to install or go to https://www.lfd.uci.edu/~gohlke/pythonlibs to download these packages on Windows (and use `pip install path/to/package.whl` to install the package).

 # usage package
 Import the package and define path to his-file